openlegend/core-rules/core/SRD.md

 The *Consumable*, *Delayed Ready*, *Slow*, and *Stationary* properties reduce the Wealth Level of the item by 1.

-If the item has the *Deadly* property, it's Wealth Level cannot be lower than 4.
+If the item has the *Deadly* property, its Wealth Level cannot be lower than 4.
 Depending on the story, a GM may wish to lower this threshold if they want their game to be more dangerous or it takes place in a world where high-tech weapons or firearms are common.

 ### Step 3: Choose Banes